The fuel tank is cut open and any previous coatings and sludge are removed.

 The tank is welded and tested for leaks.

 The black outer coating layer is applied via rollers and brushes.
-The black is not as smooth as the inner coating, but is more rugged.
+The black coating is not as smooth as the inner coating, but is more rugged.